sassoftware/esp-kubernetes/AWS-notes.md

   .
   .
   .
-Created kubernetes namespace, EFS access point, and RXW persitent volume
+Created Kubernetes namespace, EFS access point, and RXW persitent volume

 You must add an alias record to DNS that points